Pelvic Reconstruction / Prolapse

 They are very uncommon but severely affect the quality of life for women that develop them.

 The surgery to treat them is very complex.
 Fortunately, Dr. Samuels has trained extensively in urethral diverticulum repair.

 With age, childbirth, and genetics, our body becomes vulnerable to change.
 Similar to how external skin, especially facial can loosen/wrinkle, so does the skin of the vagina.
 For some women, this may appear as if the vagina is turning inside out.
 In more severe cases, this might look like a fallen bladder or rectum.
 More commonly, women experience a loss of sensation during sex and a feeling of looseness (described as not as “together” as it used to be).

 Vaginal Rejuvenation procedures have both aesthetic and functional purposes for patients.
 Unlike most plastic surgeons, Dr. Samuels does a full-depth repair.
 She expertly incorporates muscle repair and removal of excess tissue for a better cosmetic and functional result.

-Fallen Bladder Repair (Cystocele)
+Fallen Bladder / Cystocele

 Schedule Your Consultation Today

 Your body should be a source of pride and joy.
-For many women, these conditions can have a severe impact on both self-confidence and quality of life.
+For many women, your feminine health can have a significant impact on both self-confidence and quality of life.
 Fortunately, there are many ways to address these concerns.
-By providing expert, compassionate care, Dr. Samuels, Urogynecologist Houston, can help you take control of your body once more.
-Start today and schedule a consultation to learn about the treatment options she provides.
-For the best pelvic reconstructive surgery in Houston, look no further.
+By providing expert, compassionate care, Dr. Samuels can help you take control of your body once more.
+She strives to provide a comfortable and relaxing atmosphere every step of the way.